 More expensive packages are available, that add in unlimited cloud storage for every user, or the Microsoft 365 apps, but somewhat enigmatically, not both.
 Prices climb to $12.50 per user per month.

 OneDrive: Interface & experience

 When running Windows, OneDrive shows up in the navigation pane, right alongside Documents, Desktop, and everything else, to quickly right-click on files and folders to move them to the cloud or make sure you've got local copies available.
 It's seriously slick and easy to use.

 On other interfaces, it's a mixed bag.
 The syncing client for macOS isn't anything that notable, but like the web interface, it covers everything you're going to need without getting too confusing, running from the menu bar, and can optionally start up with macOS.
-Unfortunately, it tends to get a little bit in the way of iCloud though.
+Unfortunately, it tends to get a little bit in the way of Apple iCloud Drive though.